 Make the Blueberry Filling:

-In a medium size saucepan, combine the blueberries, lemon zest, lemon juice and sugar.
+In a medium size saucepan, combine the blueberries, lemon zest, lemon juice, water and sugar.
 Stir to combine.

 Cook and stir over medium heat for a few minutes until the berries break down.
-Add the butter to the pot and gradually pour in the flour slurry while stirring to prevent lumps from forming.
+Gradually pour in the flour slurry while stirring to prevent lumps from forming.
 Continue to cook and stir for a few minutes more until the mixture is thickened.
-Stir in vanilla extract and remove from heat.
-Allow mixture to cool before assembling pies.
+Remove from heat then stir in butter and vanilla extract stirring until butter is melted.

 To assemble the pies: